neuropoly/template/README.md

 conda activate venv_sct
 ```

+### Edit configuration file

+Copy the file `configuration_default.json` and rename it as `configuration.json`.
+Edit it and modify according to your setup:

+- `path_data`: Absolute path to the input [BIDS dataset](#dataset-structure); The path should end with `/`.
+- `subjects`: List of subjects to include in the preprocessing, separated with comma.
+- `data_type`: [BIDS data type](https://bids-standard.github.io/bids-starter-kit/folders_and_files/folders.html#datatype), same as subfolder name in dataset structure.
+Typically, it should be "anat".
+- `contrast`: Contrast to preprocess.
+- "suffix_image": suffix for image data, after subject ID but before file extension (e.g. `_rec-composed_T1w` in `sub-101_rec-composed_T1w.nii.gz`)
+– "suffix_label-SC_seg": suffix for binary images of the spinal cord mask, after subject ID but before file extension (e.g. `_rec-composed_T1w_label-SC_seg` in `sub-101_rec-composed_T1w_label-SC_seg.nii.gz`)
+- "suffix_label-disc": suffix for binary images of the intervertebral disks labeling, after subject id but before file extension (e.g. `_rec-composed_T1w_label-disc` in `sub-101_rec-composed_T1w_label-disc.nii.gz`)
+-
 ### Segment spinal cord and vertebral discs

 Note that SCT functions treat your images with bright CSF as "T2w" (i.e. `t2` option) and dark CSF as "T1w" (i.e. `t1` option).
 You can therefore still use SCT even if your images are not actually T1w and T2w.

-#### Update `segment_sc_discs_deepseg.sh`
-  * Make sure to modify the suffix names for your T2w-like and T1w-like images (SUFFIX_T2w, SUFFIX_T1w) according to the naming convention in your dataset.
-  * If you do not have 2 types of images for each subject, make sure to comment out the appropriate code.

-#### Run script
+Run script:
 ```
-sct_run_batch -job 10 -path-data "/PATH/TO/dataset" -script segment_sc_discs_deepseg.sh -path-output "/PATH/TO/dataset/derivatives/labels"
+sct_run_batch -jobs 10 -path-data "/PATH/TO/dataset" -script segment_sc_discs_deepseg.sh -path-output "/PATH/TO/dataset/derivatives/labels"
 ```

 > **Note**
-> Replace values appropriately based on your setup
+> Replace values appropriately based on your setup (eg: -jobs 10 means that 10 CPU-cores are used.
+If you have

 #### Quality control (QC)